Eurasian three-toed woodpecker: Description

 The breeding habitat is coniferous forests across the Palearctic from Norway to Korea.
 There are also populations in the Alps and the Carpathian Mountains.

 Three-toed woodpeckers nest in a cavity in a dead conifer or sometimes a live tree or pole.
 The pair excavates a new nest each year.

 This bird is normally a permanent resident, but northern birds may move south and birds at high elevations may move to lower levels in winter.

 Three-toed woodpeckers forage on conifers in search of wood-boring beetle larvae or other insects.
 They may also eat fruit and tree sap.

 These birds often move into areas with large numbers of insect-infested trees, often following a forest fire or flooding.

+Status

+A survey conducted by BirdLife International in 2015 estimated the European population of the species at 1,200,000–2,900,000 adults.
+As the European population is estimated to be around 20% of the global population, the latter is roughly estimated at 6,000,000–14,500,000 adults worldwide.

+Although some decline was observed in the European population between 1970 and 2000, the overall population is considered to be fairly stable; and due to the species' wide range and large population, it is classified by the IUCN at a conservation status of "Least Concern".